canalplus/rx-player/doc/api/index.md

     // media content at current time.
     player.reload({ startAt: { relative: +5 }});
   } else {
-    // Try to reload at last playback position player.reload();
+    // Try to reload at the last playback position player.reload();
   }
 });